High Speed Imaging of Spectral-Temporal Correlations in Hong-Ou-Mandel Interference: Experimental Setup

 As a single photon is converted into a flash of light by the image intensifier, a cluster of pixels will often be illuminated on the camera.
 Such a cluster has to be regrouped into a single event through a detection and centroiding algorithm~\cite{Ianzano2020}.
 After this correction, a spectral resolution of approximately 0.7\,nm is obtained over a spectral range of 770-854~nm.
 Due to the signal strength (photon flux) dependence of the camera's discrimination threshold crossover time~\cite{Ianzano2020,Zhao2017}, a timing correction must also be performed, after which a timing resolution of approximately 6\,ns is achieved.
+More details on the camera and it's calibration can be found in the Appendix.